Hannah Archer Till

 Hannah Archer Till (c.
 1721 - 1826) worked as a paid cook and servant for George Washington.
 Till accompanied General Washington on his American Revolutionary War campaigns and was present at Valley Forge.
 She also worked for the Marquis de Lafayette for six months.
 She was honored as a Patriot by the Daughters of the American Revolution in 2015, in Eden Cemetery, located in Collingdale, Pennsylvania.

 Early life and family

 She was born in about 1721 in Kent County, Delaware.
 Her original name, Long Point, was chosen by her father, an Oneida Indian, for his successful encounter with a buck.
-Her mother was an African-American slave, but more about her identity is unknown.
+Her mother was an enslaved African-American woman, but more about her identity is unknown.

 Her owner, John Brinkly, sold her in Pennsylvania when she was 15.
 When she was 25, she was sold to Parson Henderson, who took her to Northumberland, England.
 Ten years later, the 35-year-old was purchased by Reverend John Mason of the Associate Reformed Church in New York.

 Hannah married Isaac Till before the American Revolutionary War.
 Isaac (? - 1796) was a slave of Captain John Johnson of Bergen County, New Jersey.